Junior Troops Get Targeted Military Pay Raise

 Here’s a look at the military pay chart for junior troops showing the 1 April 2025 targeted military pay raise:

-You can view the new pay charts at the Defense Finance and Accounting Agency’s official site.
-Pay raises are automatically applied to the monthly paychecks of eligible service members.
+You can view the new charts at the Defense Finance and Accounting Agency’s official site.
+Pay raises are automatically applied to eligible service members’ monthly paychecks.

-The Department of Defense has also been exploring other quality of life improvements.
-There have been attempts to address housing shortages, improve access to childcare, and enhance spouse employment opportunities.
+The Department of Defense has also been exploring additional quality-of-life improvements.
+There have been attempts to address housing shortages, improve access to childcare, and enhance employment opportunities for spouses.

 But there have been issues along the way.
-The federal government’s failure to approve an annual budget forces military planners to rely on continuing resolutions to fund military operations, which means that no new initiatives can be financed.
+The federal government’s failure to approve an annual budget forces military planners to rely on continuing resolutions to fund military operations, preventing new initiatives from being financed.

 The targeted pay increase is intended to offset some of the financial pain junior troops face in an era when inflation, recession, and mass federal layoffs loom in the headlines.

-Some feel the targeted pay raise is not intended to be a one-time fix but part of a strategy addressing the well-being and retention of military personnel.
-But until the era of continuing resolutions ends and the government can fund military quality-of-life programs fully, many questions remain.
+Some feel the targeted pay raise is not intended to be a one-time fix but rather part of a strategy to address the well-being and retention of military personnel.
+But until the era of continuing resolutions ends and the government can fully fund military-quality-of-life programs, many questions remain.

 Read next: Active Duty Military Benefits Guide